-Vision - Eradicate deaths from lung cancer to better the health and welfare of the military and the American public
+Vision - To eradicate deaths and suffering from lung cancer to better the health and welfare of Service members, Veterans, and the American public

 LCRP-Supported Key Research Resources

 Detection of Early Lung Cancer Among Military Personnel (DECAMP)